BruceChanJianLe/git-commit/README.md

 - test: adding tests, refactoring test; no production code change
 - chore: updating build tasks, package manager configs, etc; no production code change

+## Subject

+Subject is a short title similar to a news title short, simple and conclusive.
+Note that imperative tone is preferred.
+Usually, not more than 50 characters.

+## Body

+Body is an optional part of the commit as it is only needed when your commit messages requires a little more explanation and context.
+The body should explain `what` and `why`, not `how`.

 ## Reference

 - Udacity git style guide [link](https://udacity.github.io/git-styleguide/)